Cockermouth: Landmarks

 Cockermouth Castle is a sizeable but partly ruined Norman castle, formerly the home of the late Pamela, The Dowager Lady Egremont.
 Built at the confluence of the Rivers Cocker and Derwent, the castle has a tilting tower which hangs Pisa-like over Jennings Brewery buildings.
 The castle, with its preserved dungeons, is only opened to the public once a year during the annual town festival.

 Wordsworth House, the birthplace of William Wordsworth and Dorothy Wordsworth, has been restored following extensive damage during the November 2009 floods; it features a working 18th-century kitchen and children's bedroom with toys and clothes of the times.
 Harris Park offers riverside walks and views down over the historic town.

 Jennings Brewery offered regular public tours and occasional carriage rides pulled by a shire horse.
 However, the brewery was closed in October 2022, with the buildings valued at £750,000 put up for sale.

 Cockermouth Town Hall is a former chapel which was converted for municipal use in 1934.

-Culturally, the Kirkgate Centre offers international music, heritage, theatre and world cinema (including critically acclaimed and art-house movies on Monday evenings) and the town has an annual festival of concerts and performances each summer.
+Culturally, the Kirkgate Centre offers international music, heritage, theatre and world cinema and the town has an annual festival of concerts and performances each summer.
 Cockermouth has an annual Easter Fair, fireworks display and carnival.
 In April 2005, it hosted its first Georgian Fair, which was repeated in 2006, again in May 2008 and 2010, with the next fair on 2 May 2015.
 At Christmas, the town presents festive lighting throughout its main and subsidiary streets, accompanied by competing shop displays.

 The main cemetery on the Lorton Road is something of a walkers' garden, featuring streams, humped stone bridges and views of the nearby fells.

 The adjoining village of Papcastle is also picturesque in its own right and stands on the site of the Roman fort of Derventio (Papcastle), lined with grand 18th- and 19th-century houses.

 Located 2+1/2 mi north-west of the town lies Dovenby Hall Estate, a 115 acre park and woodland estate.
 Dovenby Hall is the home of the Ford Rally team.
 The estate was bought in January 1998 by Malcolm Wilson for his M-Sport motorsport team and was selected in 1996 by Ford Motorsport to build, prepare and run a fleet of cars for entry into the World Rally Championship.